intel/nauta/docs/user-guide/actions/view_cli_help.md

       user, u          Command for creating/deleting/listing users of the platform.
-Can only be run by a platform administrator. verify, ver      Command verifies whether all external components required by dlsctl are installed in proper versions.
+Can only be run by a platform administrator. verify, ver      Command verifies whether all external components required by nctl are installed in proper versions.
 If something is missing, the application displays detailed information
                        about it.
-      version, v       Displays the version of the installed dlsctl application.
+      version, v       Displays the version of the installed nctl application.

 You can view help for any command and available subcommand(s).
 The following example shows generic syntax; brackets are optional parameters, but [subcommand] requires [command].

-`dlsctl [command_name] [subcommand] –help`
+`nctl [command_name] [subcommand] –help`